 Admittedly, there are many churches in Metro DC, but the truth is the vast majority are in decline.
 Of the evangelical churches in the Washington metropolitan area today, an alarming 80 percent have plateaued or are declining.
 In addition, Nearly 80% of those living in the metropolitan Washington area have no meaningful relationship with a local church.
 Meanwhile, our region’s population continues to grow.
 The solution is two-fold: establishing and nurturing new, healthy churches, while also supporting larger, more established churches in need of support to survive.
 We will aim to do both through this effort.

 Redeemer Church Planting Manual, Tim Keller, p.
 30

 This church planting network is supplemental to MBC’s multi-site approach.
 New churches launched through the church planting effort will be autonomous and, eventually, self-sustaining.
 At this time, our five existing campuses will remain an active and vital part of the MBC church family.

-Yes, we are currently aiming to partner with churches in the area defined as the “Washington Metropolitan Statistical Area” (list of counties).
+We are currently expanding our network and will consider working with churches outside of the DC area.
+We are still prioritizing partnerships with churches in the area defined as the “Washington Metropolitan Statistical Area” (list of counties).

 Individuals interested in partnering with New City Network will be selected through an application process, which includes a thorough assessment of their qualifications, leadership skills, and marriage and family life.
 New City Network provides varying levels of support, including funding and resources, which are stewarded accordingly.

-New City Network will provide varying levels of financial support and capacity- building resources for partnering new churches and multiplying churches in Metro DC.
+New City Network will provide varying levels of financial support and capacity- building resources for partnering new churches and multiplying churches in Metro DC and beyond.
 A future goal is to provide resources for struggling or dying churches in the area.

 MBC staff and congregants will be given preference in the application process.
 Our strong desire to identify and train both individuals in our existing church body to replicate the success of MBC by becoming effective church leaders in their local communities.